elbecerrasoto/gym-cellular-automata/gym_cellular_automata/envs/forest_fire/CONTRIBUTING.md

   conda activate gymca
 ```

-> For Development GYMCA should be installed after creating the Conda Environment, as `pip` messes up `conda` packages.
+> For Development, GYMCA should be installed after creating the Conda Environment, as `pip` messes up `conda` packages.

 + Install.
 ```bash